-The TVCC Advocacy Resource Center provides a variety of internal and external services, resources and connections to support students so they can focus on their academic goals.
+The TVCC Advocacy Resource Center provides a variety of internal and external services, resources (food and clothing) and connections to support students so they can focus on their academic goals.
 For questions or more information, please contact 903-675-6257.